monte-flora/scikit-explain/README.md

 ## Install

 PyMint can be installed through pip, but we are working on uploading to conda-forge.
+Though versions exists prior to 0.2.6, we do recommend using them as they are unstable and have outdated syntax.
 ```
-pip install py-mint
+pip install py-mint>=0.2.6
 ```

 ## Dependencies

-PyMint is compatible with Python 3.6 or newer.
+PyMint is compatible with Python 3.8 or newer.
 PyMint requires the following packages:
 ```
 numpy
 pandas